klaytn/kips/KIPs/kip-17-non_fungible_token.md

 ### Minting Extension
 The **minting extension** is OPTIONAL for KIP-17 smart contracts.
 This allows your contract to mint a new token.
+Note: `KIP17MetadataMintable` is mutually exclusive with `KIP17Mintable`.
+If you want to use tokenURI, use `KIP17MetadataMintable`.

 ```solidity
 pragma solidity 0.4.24;